How to Install Matomo with Nginx on Ubuntu

 Install Nginx via APT Command

-Begin building your LEMP stack by installing Nginx.
-Execute this command to install Nginx:
+With the dependencies in place, begin building your LEMP stack by installing Nginx:

 sudo apt install nginx

-After installation, verify that Nginx is running correctly with this command:
+After installation, verify that Nginx is running correctly:

 systemctl status nginx

-If Nginx is not active, enable it with this command:
+If Nginx is not active, you can enable and start it with this command:

 sudo systemctl enable nginx --now

-For optimal Matomo performance, consider installing the latest Nginx mainline version.
+For optimal Matomo performance, you may want to consider installing the latest Nginx mainline version instead.
 This version provides advanced features and improvements for better speed and performance.

 Follow the guide to install Nginx Mainline on Ubuntu LTS: Install Nginx Mainline on Ubuntu.